MileHacker Logo

 Vegetables and Spices:

 Spinach (mchicha), collard greens (sukuma wiki), cabbage, tomatoes, and onions are frequently used.
 Curry powders, chili, garlic, ginger, and turmeric flavor dishes.
-The cuisine is savory, usually with a hint of spice, less sweet than some Western cuisines.
+The food is savory, usually with a hint of spice, less sweet than some Western cuisines.

 Meal Times and Regional Flair